 (Updated Jan 2017) What to eat in Orchard Road Singapore?
 There must be a thousand restaurants and places to eat in the Orchard Road area.
 To help our readers to narrow the choices and decide where to eat, here is our list of ideas on where to eat in and around Orchard Road Singapore.
 These are the restaurants and food outlets (sorted by price range) that we enjoyed patronizing and where we are happy to go on repeat visits.

 New restaurants in Orchard

-The latest big dining space that opened on Orchard Road in November 2016 is the Picnic food hall in Wisma Atria.
+The large dining space that opened on Orchard Road in November 2016 was the Picnic food hall in Wisma Atria.
 Food trucks offer food from a diverse range of cuisines – Italian, Korean, Japanese etc. Eat in an environment decorated to feel like having a picnic in a park.
 Read our review here.